calderete/the-cult-of-life/pages/text/dramatis_personae.md

     - Holy Emperor _Diatas_ of the Hyperg'enot, High lord of the Rexus dynast
 - Oroto Rexus (Dre'Cladeshem) "Emperors are not forged not by blood"
     - High Lord Patriarch of the Rexus dynast, ArchKnight of Star Council
+- Daemos Rexus (Dre'Claseshem)
+    - High Lord Prince of the Hyperg'enot, son of Haego Rexus, Lord General of the Star-Lion Knights, High commander of the Hyperg'enot twelfth army.

 ### Voro Gata (temple of the Or'sato Greda), E'repadie (moon of Daratia), High protectorate space